rsksmart/devportal-1.0/_rsk/node/configure/index.md

 * `java -Dkeyvalue.datasource=rocksdb -jar ./rskj-core/build/libs/rskj-core-*-all.jar --testnet --import`

-**Warning:** be aware that this is a experimental version and it is still in test.
+**Warning:** This feature is considered experimental, do not use in production.

 ### Troubleshooting